+Source: PHE Health Profiles

+Physical activity

-Source: PHE Health Profiles Physical activity The Active Lives survey from 2016/2017 suggests that 64.2% of adults aged 19 and over in Croydon achieved 150 minutes of moderate intensity exercise per week in line with the national guidelines.
-This is similar to both the national figure of 64.9% and the regional average of 64.6%. &lt;sup>20 PHE, Sexual Health Profiles (based on submissions to PHE) &lt;sup>21 PHE, Sexual Health Profiles (based on submissions to PHE) &lt;sup>22 PHE, Public Health Profiles (based on the Active Lives survey, Sport England)
+The Active Lives survey from 2016/2017 suggests that 64.2% of adults aged 19 and over in Croydon achieved 150 minutes of moderate intensity exercise per week in line with the national guidelines.
+This is similar to both the national figure of 64.9% and the regional average of 64.6%.

+Smoking prevalence

-Smoking prevalence The proportion of adults aged 18 and over in Croydon who were self-reported smokers, in the 2017 Annual Population Survey, was approximately 12.0%.
+The proportion of adults aged 18 and over in Croydon who were self-reported smokers, in the 2017 Annual Population Survey, was approximately 12.0%.
 This was lower than both the regional average of 14.6% and the national average of 14.9%.
 For Croydon it was also a slight decrease on the previous year when the proportion was 13.2%.

+Flu vaccinations

-Flu vaccinations Croydon has seen a relatively low coverage of flu vaccinations over the last seven years Croydon - below the national average for those aged over 65 years.
-In 2017/2018, 65.9% of those aged over 65 received a flu jab compared to 66.9% in London and 72.6% nationally.
+Only about 2 in every 3 people in London aged over 65 years take up the flu vaccinations.
+Over the last seven years Croydon coverage of flu vaccinations has been below the national average for those aged over 65 years.
+In 2017/2018, 65.9% of this age cohort received a flu jab compared to 66.9% in London and 72.6% nationally.
 Around 42.3% of "at risk" individuals aged 6 months to 64 years received the flu vaccination compared to 45.4% in London and 48.9% in England.
+23

+Wellbeing

 The ONS Annual Population Survey asks questions relating to personal wellbeing.
-Participants are asked to score how satisfied they feel with their life overall; to what extent they feel the things they do in their life are worthwhile; how happy they felt yesterday; and how anxious they felt yesterday.
+Participants are asked to score how satisfied they feel with their life overall; to what extent they feel the things they do in their life are worthwhile; how happy and how anxious they felt yesterday.
 There is a degree of uncertainty in the estimates produced for local authorities due to the sample sizes involved.
+However, the latest data (2016/2017) suggests that Croydon residents have similar personal wellbeing ratings compared to the regional and national averages.24

+23 PHE, Public Health Outcomes Framework (based on data submitted to the ImmForm website)

+Disease and poor health

+Mental health

-However, the latest data (2016/2017) suggests that Croydon residents have similar personal wellbeing ratings than the regional and national averages. similar personal wellbeing ratings than the regional and national averages.
-Disease and poor health Mental health Approximately 1.11% of patients registered in Croydon in 2016/2017 had been diagnosed with a severe mental health condition.
-This was s higher than the national average of 0.92% but in line with the average for London of 1.10%.
-Wellbeing &lt;sup>23 PHE, Public Health Outcomes Framework (based on data submitted to the ImmForm website) &lt;sup>24 ONS, Estimates of Personal Wellbeing (based on the Annual Population Survey, ONS) &lt;sup>25 ONS, Estimates of Personal Wellbeing (based on the Annual Population Survey, ONS)
+Approximately 1.11% of patients registered in Croydon in 2016/2017 had been diagnosed with a severe mental health condition.
+This was higher than the national average of 0.92% but in line with the average for London of 1.10%.

+Dementia

-Dementia The government's challenge for dementia included a commitment to increase the number of people living with dementia who have a formal diagnosis.
+The government commits to increase the number of formal diagnosis for people living with dementia.
 The rationale being that a timely diagnosis enables people living with dementia, their carers and healthcare staff to plan accordingly and work together to improve health and care outcomes.
-The rate of persons aged 65 and over with a recorded diagnosis of dementia per person estimated to have dementia given the characteristics of the population and the age and sex specific prevalence rates of the Cognitive Function and Ageing Study II, expressed as a percentage with 95% confidence intervals.

 Over the first 2 years of estimation, the rate of diagnosis in Croydon has been slightly below the averages for London and England and in line with the target of 66.7.

 Figure 9 - Dementia diagnosis rate (65+ years)